ServerContainers/stagit/README.md

 ## Changelogs

+* 2023-03-20
+    * github action to build container
+    * implemented ghcr.io as new registry
 * 2023-03-19
     * switched from docker hub to a build-yourself container
     * added build script and renamend generator script `generator.sh`